Competing Orders and Anomalies

-\section{Introduction}
+{\textbf{ Introduction}}

-Anomaly is one of the most fascinating phenomena in quantum mechanical many body systems.
-Quantum fluctuations spoil classical symmetry, thus the corresponding conservation law and Ward identity no longer hold and must be modified.
-Quantum mechanical corrections to the ``conservation'' law, which are absent without anomalies, become crucial.
-Consequences of anomalies were first confirmed in the pion-decay ($\pi^0 \rightarrow \gamma \gamma$), and since then deeper understanding has been achieved especially in connection with their topological nature.\cite{weinberg, harvey}
+Quantum anomaly is one of the most fascinating phenomena in quantum many body systems.
+Quantum fluctuations spoil classical symmetry, thus corresponding conservation laws and Ward identities no longer hold and must be modified.
+Topological source terms to the ``conservation'' laws are induced by quantum fluctuations from anomalies, thus topology and symmetry are intrinsically tied.
+Consequences of the anomalies were first confirmed in the pion-decay ($\pi^0 \rightarrow \gamma \gamma$), and since then deeper understanding has been achieved.\cite{weinberg, harvey}

-One of the most powerful applications of anomalies is the matching condition in even spacetime dimensions, so-called 't Hooft anomaly matching.\cite{matching} Anomalies in a ultra-violet theory match with ones in the corresponding infrared theory.
-In quantum chromodynamics (QCD), the presence of anomalies of quarks guarantees massless excitation after confinement, Goldstone modes from the chiral symmetry breaking.
-The condition can be understood as system's topological properties, and then it is manifest that local modification does not change anomaly properties unless topological properties are modified.
-Such non-perturbative nature has been extensively exploited in high energy physics, for example, in the standard model, the Skyrme model of hadrons, and even Black hole physics. \cite{weinberg,harvey,matching}

-In condensed matters, anomalies are mostly revealed in connection with topological phases. \cite{wen, ludwig, dirac, balents,frame, spt1, spt2, spt3,spt4,spt5,spt6,spt7,spt8,spt9,masaki,wiegmann} The presence of edge states in quantum Hall states and violation of the chiral current conservation in Weyl semimetals are realizations of the chiral $U(1)$ anomaly.
-Massless excitation in either edge or bulk is protected by topological nature.
+Topological protection is one of the most fascinating properties of quantum anomalies, and remarkably this protection is {\it independent} of interaction strength. 't Hooft first realized and applied these properties to confinement physics of quantum chromodynamics (QCD), so-called 't Hooft mathcing, and constrained candidates of low energy degrees of freedom including the Goldstone bosons from the chiral symmetry breaking.\cite{matching} Such non-perturbative nature has been extensively applied to high energy physics, for example, the standard model, the Skyrme model of hadrons, and black hole physics. \cite{weinberg,harvey,matching} In condensed matter systems, it is also applied to several topological phases. \cite{wen, ludwig, dirac, balents,frame, spt1, spt2, spt3,spt4,spt5,spt6,spt7,spt8,spt9,masaki,wiegmann} For example, the presence of edge states in quantum Hall states and violation of the chiral current conservation in Weyl semimetals are examples of the realizations of the chiral $U(1)$ anomaly.
+Massless excitation in either edge or bulk is protected by anomalies' topological nature.

-In this paper, we investigate a different class of anomalies in condensed matters, non-abelian anomalies in quantum phase transitions.
-More specifically, we apply 't Hooft non-abelian anomalies and their matching to an exotic class of quantum phase transitions and study its implication in a context of competing orders.

-Competing orders (or more generally interacting orders) abundantly appear in strongly correlated systems.
-Various order parameters, spin and charge density waves, nematic order, and superconductivity, are observed in cuprates, pnictides, and heavy fermion systems, and their intriguing interplay is reported waiting for deeper understanding.\cite{comp0, lee, hirsch, chubukov, gegenwart, comp1,comp2,comp3}